jakereppuhn/sockets/client/coe-press.md

-# Coe Press ERP

-## Initial Steps

-[] Get all code to GitHub
-[] Build CI/CD pipeline
-[] Build proper folder structure for coesco

 ## Tech Stack

 ### Frontend

-Web - React
-Mobile - React Native
-Desktop?
+React (Vite & Tailwindcss)

 ### Backend

-OpenEdge ABL
+Node (TypeScript) & Express

 ### Infrastructure

 AWS - This will allow us to scale as needed while only being charged for what we use.
 Over 250 services provided with uptime guarantee of 99.99% per region.

 - EC2
 - RDS (Relational Database Service)